Beckham says Neville hired as coach on merit, not friendship

 Beckham, a former England captain, was given ownership of a future Major League Soccer team at a discount as part of his transfer to the LA Galaxy for the 2007 season.
 Miami started play last year and had seven wins, 13 losses and three draws, finishing 10th among 14 teams in the Eastern Conference under coach Diego Alonso.
 Miami fired Alonso following a 3-0 playoff loss to Nashville.

 Neville played with Beckham on Manchester United from 1994-03 and England’s national team from 1996-07, and they are part owners of fourth-tier Salford City in England.
-Neville coached England’s women’s team from 2018 through this month — the Three Lionesses lost to the U.S. in a 2019 World Cup semifinal.
+Neville coached England’s women’s team from 2018 through this month — the Lionesses lost to the U.S. in a 2019 World Cup semifinal.

 “My loyalty to Phil has always been there because as a player, I relied on him to keep making those runs by the side of me,” Beckham said.
 “I never gave him the ball because I thought I was better crosser of the ball than he was, so he never got those balls.
 But I knew that he would keep on making those runs because he knew that was what was best for the team.